 Not many car warranty companies provide coverage for motorcycles and RVs, either.

 - Always make sure you understand what a warranty company's limitation of liability is before signing on the dotted line.

 A limitation of liability could cap the amount of money the company will pay out for certain repairs and overall benefits.
 Some companies go by the Kelley Blue Book value of your car, while some set their own limit.

 Be wary if a company advertises “unlimited liability” — ask to make sure that it will cover all major expenses.
 For example, if your transmission and engine break down in the same week, are you still covered for everything?

 - Is this an exclusionary or inclusionary policy?

 - An exclusionary policy lists the parts and components the warranty does not cover.
 This means anything not listed in the agreement is covered under the policy.
-With car warranties, exclusionary is another term for a bumper-to-bumper warranty.
+With car warranties, exclusionary is another term for a bumper-to-bumper.

-On the other hand, an inclusionary warranty, also known as a named-component warranty, lists the parts and components that are covered by the plan.
+On the other hand, an inclusionary warranty, also known as a stated-component warranty or a named-component warranty, lists the parts and components that are covered by the plan.

 - Does this policy cover wear and tear items, such as tires, or only breakage?